 For as long as I can remember, I’ve loved sunflowers.
 I’ve gone out of my way to find them.
 I planned our wedding around sunflowers.
 The flowers came first, and then the dresses.
 My first college apartment was decorated in sunflowers, so imagine my excitement when I discovered that an entire sunflower maze existed just a short drive from Champaign-Urbana.
 Our family decided to trek down to Paris last July to L&A Family Farms for a day that I surely won’t forget.

 Editor’s Note: Because of COVID-19, many public attractions may be closed or operating under restrictions.
 Please check the website or social media for the L&A Family Farms Sunflower Maze before planning your trip, and be aware of any Edgar County safety protocols or travel restrictions currently in effect.
-This year’s “maze” will be a one-way path through the sunflowers, groups sizes will be limited according to Illinois phase guidelines, and the tractor-pulled wagon shuttle will not be operating.
+For 2020 the “maze” will be a one-way path through the sunflowers, group sizes will be limited according to Illinois phase guidelines, and the tractor-pulled wagon shuttle will not be operating.
 Photography and concessions/shopping will also follow different rules.
 For more information and for this year’s timeline click here.

 Paris is located roughly an hour southeast of C-U, near Illinois Route 1.
 L&A Family Farms, at 21661 Staley Road, consists of approximately 1,100 acres on which corn, soybeans, sunflowers, hay, and other vegetables; livestock are raised and harvested.
 The idea of the sunflower maze was born in 2015 when the farm planted a few acres of sunflowers to be used for bird seed.
 Due to the beauty of the blooming season, they conceived the idea of a sunflower maze.
 The maze path changes yearly.
 Last year, the family celebrated their grandma’s 100th birthday and the aerial view of the maze offered special birthday wishes to her.